mozman/ezdxf/docs/source/query.rst

     last = result[-1]
     sequence = result[1:-2]  # returns not an EntityQuery container!

-Since v0.18 the :meth:`__getitem__` function accepts an DXF attribute name and returns all entities which support this attribute, this is the base for supporting queries by relational operators.
+Now the :meth:`__getitem__` function accepts also a DXF attribute name and returns all entities which support this attribute, this is the base for supporting queries by relational operators.
 More on that later.

-The :meth:`__setitem__` method the assigns a DXF attribute all supported entities in the :class:`EntityQuery` container:
+The :meth:`__setitem__` method assigns a DXF attribute to all supported entities in the :class:`EntityQuery` container:

 .. code-block:: Python